Vitamin K

 Intravenous infusion is preferred in situations when more rapid reversal of anticoagulation is required.
 A significant effect on the INR is usually evident within 4-6 hours after IV administration of vitamin K. The required dose (usually 5-10 mg) is added to 50 mL of D5W and infused over 15-30 minutes.

-What diseases are caused by lack of vitamin K?
+What conditions are caused by lack of vitamin K?

 What is the best way to get vitamin K?